 About two thirds of American adults own a smartphone and as much as seven percent of them use that phone for just one purpose: going online.
 Total time spent online with mobile devices is now greater than time spent online with desktop computers.

 With so many people accessing the Internet via mobile devices, it makes sense to use the CSS mobile-first responsive environment of a Bootstrap framework for your web design or for creating apps.
+Here are seven tools for getting started.

 This bootstrap theme creator is set up a bit differently than some of the others out there.
 In this platform, you’ll choose a seed color.
 The current website default is a medium green #578562.
 You can then choose complement colors and accent colors from color wheels that are in the same palette as your seed color.